 MJJM is a Dorset based company established in 2004.
 We offer various industrial painting and coating solutions to help transform commercial and industrial premises.

-MJJM – Cladding Painting and Spraying Bournemouth
+MJJM – Cladding and Roof Painting and Spraying Bournemouth